Improved restriction estimate for hyperbolic surfaces in R3: Proof of Theorem

-Now, we consider the summation $\sum_{\tau} \int_S |f_{\tau,i}|^2$.
-To estimate this, we will use the fact that if $P$ is a non-zero polynomial of degree $M$ then the algebraic surface $Z(P)$ intersects a line in at most $M$ points.
+We first prove the following lemma by using the geometric fact that if $P$ is a non-zero polynomial of degree $M$ then the algebraic surface $Z(P)$ intersects a line in at most $M$ points.